Benjaminatedu/Rust-Platformer/README.md

 ## Overview

-{Important!
-Do not mention that this is a college assignment in this section.
-Instead, talk about what you are trying to accomplish as a software engineer to further your learning.}

 This project is a simple game developed using the Rust programming language.
 The game allows the player to control a square on the screen, rotate it, and shoot bullets at enemy squares.
 The objective is to destroy as many enemies as possible while avoiding collisions.